-Should you decide to contact the chief officer with concerns regarding the organisation, this will be passed to the complaints team who will contact you to discuss your concerns and determine the way forward.
+If you contact our chief officer with concerns about NHS Kernow, your complaint will be passed to the complaints team.
+The team will contact you to discuss your concerns and determine the way forward.
 The complaints manager will ensure the chief officer is updated regarding your case.

 FREEPOST RRZJ-EUSJ-EGKL, Children, schools and families complaints, Cornwall Council, 3 West, County Hall, Truro TR1 3AY